ENG2305 – The Victorian Period

 Seminar, two hours per week for 14 weeks, 28 hours in all.

-Students should submit a qualification essay between 1 500 and 2 000 words at an appointed time during the course.
+- Students must submit a qualification essay between 1 500 and 2 000 words at an appointed time during the course.
 This essay must be approved by the seminar leader in order for the student to be qualified to take the final exam.
 Read more about guidelines for obligatory activities.

 As a full-time student you are expected to spend at least 12 hours a week studying for this course.